ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 # tail -f /var/log/ltm
 ```
 5. Check `F51` version after reboot
-  a)Go to System > Configuration > Device > General
+  a) Go to System > Configuration > Device > General
   b) Check the version

 7. Force `F51` to standby state
   a) Release `F51` from offline state
   b) On the Main menu, click Device Management > Devices
   c) Click the name of `F51`
   d) The device properties screen opens
   e) Click Release Offline
   f) `F51` changes to standby state

 The new version of BIG-IP software is installed on `F51`, with all traffic groups in standby state.

 # Do SYNC

 1. From `F51`, sync configuration with `F51`
-a)	Log in to the Configuration utility.
+  a) Log in to the Configuration utility
-b)	Navigate to Device Management > Overview.
+  b) Navigate to Device Management > Overview
-c)	For Device Groups, click the name of the device group (device-group-a-failover or datasync-global-dg) you want to synchronize.
+  c) For Device Groups, click the name of the device group (device-group-a-failover or datasync-global-dg) you want to synchronize
-d)	For Devices, click the name of the device from which you want to perform the synchronization action.
+  d) For Devices, click the name of the device from which you want to perform the synchronization action
-e)	For Sync, click the appropriate synchronization action.
+  e) For Sync, click the appropriate synchronization action
-f)	Click Sync.
+  f) Click Sync

 2. Force `F52` to be standby mode
   a) Login to `F52`
-b)	On the Main menu, click Device Management > Devices .
+  b) On the Main menu, click Device Management > Devices
-c)	Click the name of `F52`.
+  c) Click the name of `F52`
-d)	The device properties screen opens.
+  d) The device properties screen opens
-e)	Click Force to Standby.
+  e) Click Force to Standby
-f)	`F52` changes to standby state.
+  f) `F52` changes to standby state

 3. Enable Auto failover and sync
 Do the following to disable Network failover;
-a)	On the Main menu, Click Device Management > Device Groups.
+  a) On the Main menu, Click Device Management > Device Groups
   b) Select device-group-a-failover
   c) Select Advanced from Configuration
   d) Uncheck Network Failover
   e) Click Update

 Ref: https://support.f5.com/csp/article/K11215